michelerodrigues/selenium-python/README.md

 # selenium-python

-Python Club examples using selenium
+##Examples using selenium

-- Create a virtual environment
+* Create a virtual environment
--- virtualenv venv
+** virtualenv venv

-- Activate the virtual environment
+* Activate the virtual environment
--- source venv/bin/activate
+** source venv/bin/activate

-- Install the selenium package
+* Install the selenium package
--- pipenv install selenium
+** pipenv install selenium

-- Install the browser driver
+* Install the browser driver
--- To firefox at macos: brew install geckodriver
+** To firefox at macos: brew install geckodriver

-- To run the scripts using the virtualenv
+* To run the scripts using the virtualenv
--- pipenv run python file.py
+** pipenv run python file.py